‘Atmospheric river’ dumps heavy rain, snow across California

 Humboldt County, where a 6.4 magnitude earthquake struck on Dec.
 20, also saw roadways begin to flood, according to the National Weather Service’s Eureka office.
 A bridge that was temporarily closed last week due to earthquake damage may be closed again if the Eel River, which it crosses, gets too high, officials said.

 It was the first of several storms expected to roll across California over the next week.
-The current system is expected to be warmer and wetter, while next week’s storms will be colder, lowering snow levels in the mountains, said Hannah Chandler-Cooley, a meteorologist at the National Weather Service in Sacramento.
+The current system is expected to be warmer and wetter, while next week’s storms will be colder, said Hannah Chandler-Cooley, a meteorologist at the National Weather Service in Sacramento.

 The Sacramento region could receive a total of 4 to 5 inches (10 to 13 centimeters) of rain over the span of the week, Chandler-Cooley said.